WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 Inheritance is preferred for consistency, but the advantage should be checked against the dependency added - if the model that is being authored is expected to increasingly differ from the "parent" model, it may be best to consider a specialization or a new model.

-Another possibility is the use of common structures - for example person identification - with given and family names, identifier(s), etc. These can be used as types or subsets of a logical model.
+Another possibility is the use of common structures - for example person identification - with given and family names, identifier(s), etc. These can be used as data types or subsets of a logical model.

 L3 authors should take into consideration that reused models are version-sensitive and any changes should take this versioning into consideration.